somendrajaat/gini_cli/README.md

-# gini
+# gini checkpoint system

-A simple command-line checkpoint system for your projects. `gini` lets you create, list, and restore checkpoints in your project directory, making it easy to save and roll back to different states.
-It's like having a mini, local version control system for quick snapshots.
+A simple, fast, and secure command-line checkpoint system for your projects. **gini** lets you create, list, and restore checkpoints with the efficiency of Git's snapshot model, making it easy to save and roll back to different states without duplicating data.

+It's a lightweight but powerful tool for managing project states with confidence. 🚀

+---

 ## Features

+* **⚡ Efficient Snapshots**: Instead of making full copies, `gini` uses a content-addressed storage model inspired by Git.
+It only stores unique file contents (blobs), saving significant disk space.

-- **Initialize**: Set up `gini` in your project with a single command.
+* **🌱 Initialize**: Set up `gini` in your project with a single command.

-- **Create**: Make a named checkpoint of your current project state (using regular file copies).
+* **📸 Create Checkpoints**: Instantly save a snapshot of your project's state with a descriptive message.

-- **Restore**: Roll back all your project files to a previously saved checkpoint.
+* **⏪ Restore Checkpoints**: Safely roll back your entire project to any previous checkpoint.

-- **List**: View all the checkpoints you've created.
-- **Backup**: Restore from automatic backups created before each restore operation.
-- **Safety**: Automatic backups and confirmation prompts prevent accidental data loss.
+* **📜 View History**: See a clean, chronological log of all your checkpoints.

+* **🛡️ Automatic Backups**: Before any destructive operation like a restore, `gini` automatically creates a backup, giving you a complete safety net.

+* **🔒 Enhanced Security**: Protects against common issues with input validation, path traversal protection, and file size limits.

+---

 ## Installation

 You can install `gini` directly from crates.io using Cargo:
 ```bash
 cargo install gini
 ```